Love will win. Love must win, or we all lose.

 1054px-Israel-Palestine_peaceThis means that we are called always to strive for the things that make for peace.
 There are many average Israelis and average Palestinians who do not want war, who want to share the land and live in peace.
 There are many Palestinians who do not support Hamas and its violent ways.
 There are many Israelis who oppose Israel’s offensive in Gaza, or even Israel’s settlements in the West Bank.
 There must be a better way forward, and as citizens of God’s kingdom we must encourage the search for that way, to be peacemakers, true children of God (Matt 5:9).

-Christians here in North America don’t help the situation when we blindly support Israel in all her policies.
-Given the horrible history of anti-Semitism, there is good reason for supporting an Israeli state that makes special provision for citizenship of ethnic Jews.
+Christians here in North America don’t help the situation when we blindly support Israel in all its policies.
+Given the horrible history of antisemitism, there is good reason for supporting an Israeli state that makes special provision for citizenship of ethnic Jews.
 But there is no good biblical or historical basis for seeing modern Israel as the rightful heir to the land.
 And, in any case, our ultimate allegiance is not to any nation state on earth, but to God’s kingdom and God’s justice—and thus we must seek the good of all peoples, including both Israelis and Palestinians equally.

 Our Father in heaven, in whose image all people have been created, hallowed be your name.
 May Your kingdom come, your will be done, your kingdom without borders, your will for justice and peace, on earth as it is in heaven…